lelon32/GudjaWebCrawler/README.md

 ## Getting Started
 This program was developed using Angular and the D3 Javascript library on the front end, Node.js on the back end and Python for crawling the web.
-This application has been optimized for use on the Google Cloud Platform.
-Alternatively, any application that can read from a data.json file can simply use the Python code to crawl the web.
+This application has been optimized for use on the Google Cloud Platform and with the use of Google Cloud Functions.
+The index.js file is currently set to use existing Google Cloud Functions for the appropriate search.
+To implement any changes with the search functions would require creating their own Google Account and to Create their own Functions and replace the URL(s) in index.js.

 ### Requirements
 - [Angular.js](https://angular.io/)